savyops/be_interview/README.md

 4. Log Analysis
-A service that collects log data, analyzes it and returns a report
+A service that collects log data, analyzes it and returns a report To setup,
+    - install dependencies as in requirements.txt
+    - cd to log_analysis folder and run `uvicorn log_server:app`
 - Can you point out the issues with the code?
 - What would you do differently?
-To run,
-    - install dependencies as in requirements.txt
-    - cd to log_analysis folder and run `uvicorn log_server:app`